 2016 – The struggle’s back again- "Zalul" opposes a project to build polluting ponds in the Gulf

-In the course of 2016, it was discovered that the Ministry of Agriculture, the Eilat Municipality and the Institute for the Study of the Seas and Lakes are planning to bring back the fish to the Gulf of Eilat by establishing a 1,000-dunam (1,000-acre) land farm project that will produce seaweed, small fish and 5,000 tons of fish.
-The farms will pump fresh water from the bay pump back polluted effluents with drugs and fish excretions, which would seriously harm the quality of the water of the Gulf and its rare coral reef.
+In the course of 2016, it was discovered that the Ministry of Agriculture, the Eilat Municipality and the Israeli Oceanographic and Limnological Research Facility were planning to bring back the fish to the Gulf of Eilat by establishing a 1,000-dunam (1,000-acre) land farm project that will produce seaweed, small fish and 5,000 tons of fish.
+The farms will pump fresh water from the bay, and pump back polluted effluents with drugs and fish excretions, seriously harming the quality of the water of the Gulf and its rare coral reef.

-According to Zalul, the project means returning the pollution to the Gulf.
+According to Zalul, this project is just another attempt to return the pollution into the Gulf.
 Therefore, if the State of Israel is interested in raising fish, it is preferable to do so along the Mediterranean Sea, which is far less sensitive to infections.
-Fish farming along the Mediterranean Sea is also much more economic, since the farms are close to the population centers, thus saving the expensive transportation price and especially preventing the pollution of the Gulf.
+Fish farming along the Mediterranean Sea is also much more economical, since the farms are close to the population centers, thus saving the expensive transportation price and especially preventing the pollution of the Gulf.

 Who’s behind this plan?

-Behind the plan of the Ministry of Agriculture are two government decisions: Decision No. 2429 of November 14, 2010 to compensate the Ardag and Dag Suf companies for ceasing their activity in the Red Sea following the removal of fish cages from the sea, and decision 4848 of July 2012 to develop marine biology in the Gulf of Eilat.
-The two main propellers pushing for the project are the Ministry of Agriculture, whose fishing department has failed all along, and the Institute for the Study of the Seas and Lakes, which will financially benefit from the project (the institute is expected to sell technology and small fish to the project).
+Behind the Ministry of Agriculture’s plans are two government decisions: Decision No. 2429 of November 14, 2010 (to compensate the Ardag and Dag Suf companies for ceasing their activity in the Red Sea following the removal of fish cages from the sea); and decision 4848 of July 2012 (to develop marine biology in the Gulf of Eilat).
+The two main proponents pushing for the project are the Ministry of Agriculture, whose fishing department has failed all along; and the Israeli Oceanographic and Limnological Research Facility, who will financially benefit from the project (the Facility is expected to sell technology and small fish for the project).

 Where do government ministries stand?

-The Ministry of Environmental Protection set up a team of experts to examine the Gulf's carrying capacity, which determined that already too many pollutants are discharged into the Gulf (22 tons of nitrogen per year), therefore there’s no place for additional polutants.
-When the Ministry of Agriculture became aware of the scientists 'position, he sent a letter to the director general of the Ministry of Environmental Protection demanding he would not accept the scientists' position, while undermining their professionalism and integrity.
+The Ministry of Environmental Protection set up a team of experts to examine the Gulf's carrying capacity, which determined that there are already too many pollutants being discharged into the Gulf (22 tons of nitrogen per year).
+Therefore, there’s no place for additional pollutants.
+When the Ministry of Agriculture became aware of the scientists' position, he sent a letter to the director general of the Ministry of Environmental Protection demanding he would not accept the scientists' position, while undermining their professionalism and integrity.
 Moreover, the Ministry of Agriculture demanded not to have the committee’s meeting discussing the bay’s discharge permits until the scientists change their position.
-As a response, "Zalul" recruited all the environmental organizations, who sent a joint letter to the Minister of Environmental Protection, demanding not to consent to the Ministry of Agriculture’s demands, adopt the report of the scientists and not interfere in the deliberations of the committee to grant permits to discharge to the sea.
+As a response, Zalul recruited all the environmental organizations, and sent a joint letter to the Minister of Environmental Protection, demanding not to consent to the Ministry of Agriculture’s demands, accept the scientific report, and not interfere in the deliberations of the committee to grant permits allowing discharge to the sea.

 The position of the committee for granting permits for discharge to the sea

-At the end of March 2016, the Committee for the Granting of Permits to discharge to Sea approved the Institute for the Study of the Seas and Lake’s project for the cultivation of 100 tons of fish, while pumping the discharge back to the Red Sea, although this plan is known to be the basis for the large plan to grow 5,000 tons of edible fish.
+At the end of March 2016, the Committee for the Granting of Permits to discharge to Sea approved the Israeli Oceanographic and Limnological Research Facility’s project for the cultivation of 100 tons of fish, allowing them to pump the discharge into the Red Sea, although this plan is known to be the basis for the larger plan to grow 5,000 tons of edible fish.

 What are the environmental hazards of the project?

-The fish ponds will pump water from the sea and discharge polluted output of nutrients and fish excretions.
-Although the Ministry of Agriculture undertakes that the discharged water will undergo pre-treatment, experience shows that it is not possible to reach adequate treatment values.
-This means a steady flow of hazardous substances into the sea.
-In the event of a malfunction (malfunctions occur all the time), the sea will be contaminated with a large amount of fish secretion, nutrients and medicine.
-We must not forget that the Gulf of Eilat is a closed-in and sensitive sea and as such, sensitive to pollution.
-The Gulf houses the most northern coral reef in the world, which has only recently begun to recover, and therefore it is forbidden to endanger it through harmful projects.
-Reports by marine biologists Dr. Esti Winter and Dr. Yehiam Schlesinger, confirm with certainty the expected damage to the coral reef if the fish will be reintroduced and the pollutant flow will be renewed.
-The Ministry of Environmental Protection monitoring reports.
+The fishponds will pump water from the Red Sea into the facility and will pump out the wastewater back into the Red Sea.
+Although the Ministry of Agriculture states that the discharged water will undergo pre-treatment, experience shows that it is not possible to reach adequate treatment values.
+This means there will be a steady flow of hazardous substances into the sea.
+In the event of a malfunction (malfunctions occur more frequently than one may think), the sea will be contaminated with a large amount of fish secretion, nutrients, and medicine.
+We must not forget that the Gulf of Eilat is a closed-in and sensitive sea and as such, sensitive to this pollution.
+The Gulf has only recently begun to recover, and therefore it is forbidden to endanger it through harmful projects.
+Reports by marine biologists Dr. Esti Winter and Dr. Yehiam Schlesinger confirm with certainty the expected damage to the coral reef if the fish will be reintroduced and the pollutant flow will be renewed.
+(The Ministry of Environmental Protection monitoring reports.)

-In order to comply with flow regulations, the project owners will be required to invest large sums of money in water purification technology and in expensive and energy-intensive maintenance.
-Zalul believes that once they find out that the project is not economic, they will try to economize on energy and means, while seeking concessions from the permit committee (as new factories do).
-The price will, of course, be payed by the environment and the residents of the State of Israel who will have to deal with another loosing and pollutant project.
+In order to comply with flow regulations, the project owners will be required to invest large sums of money in water purification technology and inexpensive and energy-intensive maintenance.
+Zalul believes that once they find out that the project is not economical, they will try to economize on energy and means while seeking concessions from the permit committee (as new factories tend to do).
+The price will, of course, be paid by the environment and the residents of the State of Israel who will have to deal with another loosing and polluting project.